 Aegis uses a wide range of methods and analysis in helping to manage and grow its clients’ assets.
 These methods include charting, fundamental, cyclical and technical analysis.
 The firm also gets its information from a wide range of sources, including newspapers and magazines, corporate inspections, third-party research and other reports.

 Aegis tailors a particular investment strategy for each of its clients.
-They tend to utilise long- and short-term purchases, trading, short sale, option writing and other transactions to craft the ideal portfolio for each client.
-Ultimately, the firm’s goal for each client is to drive long-term growth while minimizing risk to a level that the client can stomach.
+They tend to utilise long- and short-term purchases, trading, short sales, option writing and other transactions to craft the ideal portfolio for each client.
+Ultimately, the firm’s goal for each client is to drive long-term growth while minimizing risk to a level that the client can tolerate.

 Fees Under Aegis Capital Corp.